Dutchosintguy/Blackfriday-Deals-2020/README.md

 Black Friday deals (Cyber/OSINT/Infosec)

-##**Below a list of BlackFriday / CyberMonday deals that could be interesting for those who are part of the Cyber/OSINT/infosec Community:**
+##**Below a list of BlackFriday / CyberMonday / Thanksgiving deals that could be interesting for those who are part of the Cyber/OSINT/infosec Community:**

 **Protonmail / ProtonVPn deal:**